Fathers have equal rights to child custody

 Fathers can take action to help achieve a positive outcome in their custody cases.
 Whenever possible, they can benefit from keeping clear, positive communication intact with the mother of the children and spending a lot of time with their kids.
 If the parents can negotiate a parenting plan, this is also a positive sign.

 There are many factors taken into account when evaluating child custody with the interests of the child at the center.
-Fathers who want to protect their parent-child relationship may consult with a family law attorney about their next steps.
+Fathers who want to protect their parent-child relationship may consult with a fathers’ rights lawyer in Lee’s Summit, MO about their next steps.

 Related Posts